-Technology is always in a constant state of flux, and 2017 promises to be no different.
+Technology is always in a constant state of flux, and promises to be no different.
 Successful are those companies who keep an ear to the ground, and discern the latest trends, to gain early mover advantage.
-Here are the top tech trends unfolding in 2017.
+Here are the top tech trends unfolding in the coming days.

 1. The High Demand for Enterprise Mobility Apps

 If there is a sure shot winner in every year, its enterprise app development.
 As enterprises discover the tremendous potential that mobility brings in terms of productivity improvement, unlocking new possibilities, improving coordination between field staff and the main office, enabling on-the-move executives to remain connected, facilitating real-time decision making, and much more, they are scurrying to develop mobile app solutions for all their critical functions.

 Gartner estimates the demand for mobile apps to outstrip supply by a whopping ratio of five to one.
 The challenge posed by the extremely fluid technology space, where technology changes by the day, is worsened by the severe talent crunch.
 New app development technologies that promote low-node and no-code options are becoming popular, but there is no short-cut to seasoned expertise to roll out intuitive apps that tick all boxes of customer satisfaction.
 Here is a list of top enterprise developers.

 The competition for eyeballs has never been so intense before.
 With more and more players scrambling to gain the attention of a finite number of customers, enterprises are not just offering multiple points of contact, such as websites, mobile optimized websites, mobile apps, and more, but they also ensure all these channels come fully optimized for the device, to deliver an immersive user experience.